toko17/DTS-extension/README.md

-# Delivery & Tech support | extension
+# Delivery & Tech support | Chrome extension
 Chrome extension made for helping Delivery & Tech support.

 ## How to add to chrome: